department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 typically can’t handle these, so we require that a VA provider perform these medical examinations:**

 -	Initial examination for posttraumatic stress disorder (PTSD)
--	Hearing loss and tinnitus
+-	Hearing loss and tinnitus (ringing in the ears)
 -	Residuals of traumatic brain injury
 -	Cold injury residuals
 -	Prisoner of War examination protocol